 How to give a great talk about plastic

-Friends of the Earth gets lots of requests for speakers at events on plastics, so as well as to help you with the talks you organise, we’ve put this together so that we can call on our brilliant local groups to help out with requests too!
+Friends of the Earth gets lots of requests for speakers at events on plastics, so as well as helping you with the talks you organise, we’ve put this together so that we can call on our brilliant local groups to help out with requests too!

-This talk is designed to last about 10 minutes – but you can condense or lengthen it depending on how much time you’ve been given.
+This talk is designed to last about 10 minutes – but you can shorten or lengthen it depending on how much time you’ve been given.

 This guide should give you a starting point for planning your talk and some top tips and advice to help you deliver it with confidence.